 Whether you’re planning a destination wedding or getting married at a venue with limited cell service, being upfront with particular expectations will be appreciated long after the pandemic.

 Despite living in an increasingly digital world, printed save-the-dates and invitations remain an industry staple.
 Not only does this snail mail offer important information about the big day, but it can also set the mood for the nuptials.
 But, due to the ongoing pandemic, safety protocol and guest restrictions can change in the blink of an eye.
 Instead of sending out a new batch of printed invitations every time there’s a change of plans, you can resort to more informal modes of communication.

-“There's a need for more flexibility with guest communication in 2021,” says Eliana Nunes, a North Carolina-based wedding planner.
+“There's a need for more flexibility with guest communication,” says Eliana Nunes, a North Carolina-based wedding planner.
 “While traditional wedding etiquette dictates that communication with your guests be done via mailed material, it’s perfectly okay to email or even call your guest list if you need to communicate a sudden change within a short timeframe.”
 Or, if you’re looking for an efficient way to keep everyone on the same page, create (and update) a wedding website.

 ...But, Do Stick With Handwritten Thank You Notes